Project

 Actions #8

-Updated by Vasil Mikhalenya almost 9 years ago
+Updated by Vasil Mikhalenya over 9 years ago

 the issue present on Ubuntu 14.04 and Centos7 ( SCL ruby193-) foreman 1.8 - so its actually non debian related issue